Tom Shaw (footballer): Coaching career

 In 2014, Shaw was appointed Academy Lead Coach at Nottingham Forest.
 The following year, he joined Derby County in the same role.
 Shaw departed from Derby in September 2017.

 Shaw served as Player/Assistant Manager at Chester from 2015 to 2018.

 In June 2018, Shaw was appointed lead PDP Coach at Lincoln City.
 Upon his appointment, former Academy manager Damian Froggatt described Shaw as the "standout candidate".

 In April 2021 Shaw was appointed head coach of Gainsborough Trinity, whilst retaining his role at Lincoln City.
 On 12 May 2022, Shaw resigned as Trinity manager.

 On 27 June 2022, Shaw was promoted to the Lincoln City first team staff from the academy and would be mentored by incoming assistant head coach Mike Garrity.
 On 18 October 2023, he was made interim head coach following Mark Kennedy and Danny Butterfield both leaving the club.
 He remained in this role until 13 November 2023, overseeing three wins from seven matches, becoming assistant head coach following the arrival of Michael Skubala.
 He received his UEFA Pro Licence in June 2025 and a few months later he signed a new contract until the summer of 2029.

+On 29 May 2026, Shaw became joint-head coach of Lincoln City with Chris Cohen, following the departure of Michael Skubala to Bristol City.
+Their first game was against Derby County in the EFL Cup, which would see them win 2–1.
+Their first league game was away to Middlesbrough which ended in a 1–2 defeat, Lincoln's first league loss since the 29 November 2025.
+Their first league win came against newly promoted Bolton Wanderers on 29 August, winning 1–0 thanks to a goal from Ben House.